 Calculations for the In-hospital Infections adjust for differences in the characteristics of hospitals and patients “that takes into account differences in the types of patients a hospital treats.”

 Unplanned Readmissions are associated with increased mortality and higher health care costs.
 Hospital readmissions are frequent, harmful and costly - 2.3 million patients annually, are re-hospitalized within 30 days after discharge.
-MedPAC reported that about 75 % of such readmissions can and should be avoided.
-100 SafeCare Hospitals reports hospital-specific readmissions rates for the following measures:
+The Medicare Payment Advisory Commission, a nonpartisan legislative branch agency, reported that about 75 % of such readmissions can and should be avoided.
+100 SafeCare Hospitals reports hospital-specific readmissions rates for all causes in the following measure:

 To make comparisons fair, hospitals’ 30-day readmission results are risk-adjusted to account “for differences in hospital patients’ characteristics that may make readmission more likely, including age, gender, past medical history, and other diseases or conditions (comorbidities) that patients had when they arrived at the hospital.”

 The cost of hospital stay summarizes payments made on behalf of patients for healthcare services paid during the period from 3 days prior to an inpatient hospital admission through 30 days after discharge.
-Cost of Care represents average spending levels during hospitals’ episode level rather than at the service category/claim level.
+Hospital charges represent average cost of hospital stay during hospitals’ episode level rather than at the service category/claim level.

 Total health care spending in America was approximately $3.5 trillion in 2017 and about 32 percent of that amount - or $1.1-trillion - was spent on hospital services.
 Hospital costs averaged $3,949 per day and each hospital stay cost an average of $15,734.
 Payments made on behalf of patients for healthcare services includes payments for services and supplies in multiple settings, including: inpatient, outpatient, skilled nursing facility, home health, hospice, physician, clinical laboratory, ambulance services, and durable medical equipment.
 100 SafeCare Hospitals reports hospital-specific efficiency of care for the following measures: